 Students are required to take one tutorial per semester that addresses a topic of relevance to the student’s concentration.
-Tutorials encompass a diverse range of subjects including: practical training; scholarly research, whether in the School of Art, College of Fine Arts, or the university; and professional experience.
+Tutorials encompass a diverse range of subjects including: practical training; scholarly research, whether in the School of Art + Design, College of Fine Arts, or the university; and professional experience.

 The tutorials in the first year are designed to complement and intensify introductory level coursework, providing a more in-depth studio experience.
 Second year tutorials may focus on studio areas, honing a medium of concentration while exposing students to a diversity of contemporary art practice, or relevant areas of scholarly research.